SkylineCommunications/dataminer-docs-connectors/connector_help/connector-help/Vertiv_Watchdog_100-PNPS.md

 Under Data, the following pages are available:

 - **General**: Contains general information about the device, such as the system name, location, contact, version, etc. Via a page button, you can change the **units** used for temperature values (§C/§F).
+	- **Configuration**: Contains setting to set Temperature units (Celsius or Fahrenheit), login Credentials used for the HTTP API and login validation button to check if credentials are valid.
 - **Internal Sensors**: Displays the current internal sensor values, including temperature, dew points, humidity, and analog data.
 - **External sensors**: Contains a tree view that displays external sensor values for each selected sensor.
 The page button at the bottom of the page displays the tables this tree view is based on.

 ## Notes

 This connector is intended to be used with a custom Visio file.
+After any API call is sent, a logout is done after to prevent hogging the connection.